 Want to try your calligraphic hand in watercolour?
 Pentel’s Aquash Water Brushes offer a beginner-friendly water brush option that comes with 2 types, flat and round, and in 3 different sizes.

-The caps on each size have different colors for easy identification.
+The caps on each size have different colours for easy identification.
 However, the medium sized brush doesn’t have a breathing hole, so the pigment gets sucked up into the cartridge easily.

 - Has a large cartridge that can carry a good amount of water